High-Density Ultracold Neutron Source for Low-Energy Particle Physics Experiments

-\textit{Characterization}\textemdash We establish accumulation and storage properties of the converter, and UCN production rates for two different operation modes: accumulation and open converter.
-Data illustrating these modes are shown in Fig.~\ref{fig:modes}.
-After a 60 s background measurement (background rates are in fact negligible), the cold neutron beam was opened and UCN accumulated in the converter for $1500\,$s with the extraction valve closed.
-The detected leakage rate approached $80\,$s$^{-1}$ at saturation, due to a small monitoring hole drilled in the valve disk.
-The beam was then shut off, and the extraction valve opened after a $1\,$s holding delay.
-UCN then exited the source, gaining $18.5\,$neV by leaving the helium, and rising $28.5\,$cm from the midline of the converter to the midline of the horizontal extraction guide \footnote{The minimum total UCN energy for extraction is $\sim15\,$neV higher than the lowest total UCN energy that can exist in the source, implying that approximately $5\%$ of the UCN produced are unable to exit the source.}.
-After exiting the source UCN fell $82\,$cm in a vertical guide, exceeding the normal momentum needed to enter a DUNya-type $^3$He-based UCN detector \cite{groshev_1974} through a $100$~$\mu$m aluminum window.
-The total number of UCN detected in the $2000$~s counting interval was $3.88\times 10^6$ without any corrections, within 5\% of the design goal~\cite{panEDM}.
+A recirculating $^3$He evaporation refrigerator absorbs heat delivered to the converter via mechanical supports, thermal radiation, and absorption of cold neutrons.
+SuperSUN operates at $0.56\,$K with the beam shut off.
+The cold neutron beam adds $20$-$25\,$~mW heating for nominal beam flux, increasing the converter temperature by about $30\,$mK and the (still negligible) loss rate $\Gamma_T$ by $40$\%.
+Thermal screens and internal liquid helium reservoirs are cooled by three cryocoolers (Sumitomo RDK-415D).
+Liquid helium is filled from a dewar into a 100-liter internal reservoir, and cooled to superfluid by pumping a separate ``1~K pot".
+A finned heat exchanger at the bottom of the $^3$He pumping column is used to cool purified $^4$He at the point where it arrives in the converter.
+SuperSUN is brought into operation within 8 days and operates continuously for full reactor cycles, typically 7-9 weeks, with the liquid helium reservoir refilled weekly.

-Open converter measurements can be understood as a limiting case where UCN are produced continuously, and loss from the converter is dominated by the steady extraction rate.
-The detected continuous rate of $2.1\times10^4$~s$^{-1}$ thus equilibrates the (constant) total production rate in the converter against the depletion resulting from UCN escaping.
+\textit{Characterization}\textemdash SuperSUN operates in two modes: accumulation and open converter, as shown in Figs.~\ref{fig:modes} and \ref{fig:delayed}.
+After a 60 s background measurement (background rates are in fact negligible) we opened the cold neutron beam, and UCN accumulated in the converter for $t_\text{a}=1500\,$s with the extraction valve closed.
+The detected leakage rate approached $80\,$s$^{-1}$ at saturation, from a small monitoring hole drilled in the valve disk.
+We then shut the beam off, and opened the extraction valve after a $t_\text{h}=1\,$s holding delay.
+UCN then exited the source, gaining $V_\text{LHe}=18.5\,$neV in kinetic energy by leaving the helium.
+The bottom of a $50\,$mm diameter horizontal extraction guide is $26\,$cm above the replica guide axis.
+We set zero potential to give a total energy $E=E_\mathrm{k}+m_\text{n}gz + \xi V_\text{LHe}$, where $\xi=1$ in vacuum and $\xi=0$ in helium.
+Gravity acts with $m_\text{n}g=102.6\,$neV/m, where $z$ is the height above the replica guide axis.
+The minimum total energy needed to exit the converter is thus $E_\text{min}= m_n g \cdot 26\,\text{cm} -V_\text{LHe} = 8.1\,$neV, shown by vertical gridlines at $E_\text{min} + m_n g R = 12\,$neV in Figs.~\ref{fig:spectra} and \ref{fig:storage}.